posted by Claire Maillot

 This is a follow-up post to Musicians Union Rates #1.
-It exemplifies an unoriginal attitude from a recent music graduate, who, upon putting himself forward for a job without first checking the details, then complains because it's not paying Musicians' Union Rates.
+A recent music graduate puts himself forward for a job without first checking the details, and then campaigns because it's not paying Musicians' Union Rates.
+Fair enough, but we could have possibly avoided this conversation had he read the details first...

 It's of my opinion that the fee advertised is below anybody's rate, whether an amateur, music student or professional.
 As a Musicians' Union member and a WorkNotPlay campaigner, I feel that I have a duty to request that you rethink your recording rates.